Jayhawks halt long road skid against Power 5 schools

+BOSTON (AP) — Kansas coach Les Miles’ return to college football brought him some quick joy.

+It also brought the Jayhawks something they haven’t had in a long time — a road win at a Power Five school.

-BOSTON (AP) — Carter Stanley threw for three touchdowns, Khalil Herbert rushed for 187 yards on just 11 carries and Kansas stunned Boston College 48-24 Friday night for its first road win over a Power Five school in nearly 11 years.
+Carter Stanley threw for three touchdowns, Khalil Herbert rushed for 187 yards on just 11 carries and Kansas stunned Boston College 48-24 Friday night for its first road win over a Power Five team in nearly 11 years.

 The Jayhawks (2-1), who entered as a three-touchdown underdog, won their first road game against a power conference opponent since a victory at Iowa State on Oct.
 4, 2008, a span of 48 straight losses.
 Pooka Williams ran for 121 yards on 22 attempts with a TD, and Herbert added a late score.
 Stanley was 20 of 27 for 238 yards with an inception on his first attempt.

-“If anybody wants to know why a guy would come back to college football, this tells you how fun and how important college football is,” first-year coach Les Miles said.
+“If anybody wants to know why a guy would come back to college football, this tells you how fun and how important college football is,” said Miles, hired by the school last November after being fired from LSU two years ago.

+“It shows the Jayhawks are coming,” he said.
+“I think it’s very realistic that we can be a great program and have real quality football teams year after year — not today, not tomorrow.
+Shortly, in the future.”

 AJ Dillon ran for 151 yards on 27 carries and Anthony Brown went 18 for 36 with 195 yards a TD pass for the Eagles (2-1).
 Brown also caught a TD.